Apache ZooKeeper <=3.8.5 ZKTrustManager Reverse DNS Fallback

 Vulnerability Analysis

 CVE-2026-24281 can be exploited with network access, and does not require authorization privileges or user interaction.
 This vulnerability is consided to have a high level of attack complexity.
-The potential impact of an exploit of this vulnerability is considered to have no impact on confidentiality, a high impact on integrity, and no impact on availability.
+The potential impact of an exploit of this vulnerability is considered to have a high impact on confidentiality and integrity, and no impact on availability.

 Attack Vector: